 Chocolate Peanut Butter Banana Bites Recipe

-Peel banana and cut into slices.
-Place on parchment paper on baking sheet and freeze for about an hour.
+- Peel banana and cut into 1/2 inch slices.
+Place slices on parchment paper on baking sheet and freeze for about an hour.
 Place a small dollop of peanut butter on top of each banana slice.
 Return to freezer and freeze for another 30 minutes or so.

-In a microwave-safe bowl, melt chocolate chips and a tiny amount of olive oil.
+- In a microwave-safe bowl, melt chocolate chips and a tiny bit of olive oil.
 Stir until smooth.
 Spoon some of the melted chocolate on top of each banana/peanut butter slice.
 Sprinkle on toppings.
 Return to freezer to set the chocolate, and keep frozen until ready to eat.